Conditions for Striking Off Company

 A period of one month is given in the Striking-Off Notice to anyone who may wish to raise any objection to the application.

 After the one-month period has expired, a notification of the intention to strike this company off the register in two months’ time will be made in the Government Gazette.
 Any interested person can still raise an objection to the application during this two-month period.

-The entire striking-off process takes about four months in total.
+The entire striking-off process takes up to four months in total.